CyphrRiot/ArchRiot/README.md

 ### 🎮 **GPU Support**

-OhmArchy automatically detects and installs optimal drivers for all major GPUs:
+ArchRiot automatically detects and installs optimal drivers for all major GPUs:

 - **NVIDIA**: Proprietary drivers with Wayland and hardware acceleration
 - **AMD/Radeon**: Open-source Mesa drivers with Vulkan support